zrythm/zrythm/doc/user/appendix/files-and-directories.rst

 Project Files
 -------------
-When Zrythm is launched for the first time, it will also ask you to select a folder for saving your projects and other project-related files.
+When Zrythm is launched for the first time, it will also ask you to select a directory for saving your user data, including projects and other project-related files.

-By default, this will be ``~/zrythm``
+See :term:`Zrythm user path` for details.

+.. todo:: Rewrite this page.